DexyStorm/RakuRaku-Automation/README.md

 $ pip install -r requirements.txt

 Open Forza Horizon 6 and start a RakuRaku Job.
+Make sure that you don't have any other windows open/visible on your monitor.

 $ python3 simple.py

+Tab back to Forza Horizon 6.

 Windows: